Differentially Private Quantiles with Smaller Error: Privacy Analysis

 As a result, to analyze privacy under add/remove adjacency, we incur the privacy cost of $\cc$ once and of $\sq$ at most twice, yielding a total privacy parameter of $\epsilon_1 + 2\epsilon_2$.
 Due to the asymmetry of our mapping when a point is being added or removed, privacy under substitute adjacency is slightly better since substitution is both an addition and a removal operation.
 Formally,

-\begin{theorem} Under add/remove adjacency, $\algsq$ with $\gamma = 0$, $w = \frac{3 \log(m) \log(2m/\delta)}{\epsilon_1}$, and any $\ell \geq 1$, satisfies $(\varepsilon_1+2\varepsilon_2, \delta)$-differential privacy.
+\begin{theorem} Under add/remove adjacency, $\algsq$ with $\gamma = 0$, $w = \frac{3 \log(m) \log(2m/\delta)}{\epsilon_1}$, and any $h \geq 1$, satisfies $(\varepsilon_1+2\varepsilon_2, \delta)$-differential privacy.
 Under substitute adjacency, $\algsq$ satisfies $(2\varepsilon_1 + 3\varepsilon_2, \delta + \delta e^{\epsilon_1 + 2\epsilon_2})$-differential privacy. \end{theorem} The proof is provided in Appendix~\ref{app:slice-quant-priv}.
-Notice that privacy holds for any $\ell \geq 1$; but our utility results, which we will show later, require $\ell$ to be sufficiently large.
+Notice that privacy holds for any $h \geq 1$; but our utility results, which we will show later, require $h$ to be sufficiently large.

-\textbf{Conversion to Pure Differential Privacy.} Observe that $\delta$ plays a simple role in Theorem~\ref{thm:slice-quant-priv}, namely it affects only the minimum gap separating the ranks of interest.
-If there is a sufficient gap between the ranks (and a sufficient amount of data), then it is possible to make $\delta$ small enough so that it can be absorbed into the $\epsilon$ terms.
-To do this, we use the following reduction from $(\epsilon, \delta)$-approximate differential privacy to $\epsilon$-pure differential privacy which holds when $\delta < \frac{1}{|\calY|}$, the inverse of the size of the output range.
-The trick is well-known but we will give a proof for completeness.
+\textbf{Conversion to Pure Differential Privacy.} Observe that $\delta$ plays a limited role in Theorem~\ref{thm:slice-quant-priv}, namely it affects only the minimum gap separating the ranks of interest.
+When the rank gaps (and the data size) are sufficiently large, $\delta$ can be made small enough to be absorbed into the $\epsilon$ terms.
+To do this, we prove a reduction from $(\epsilon, \delta)$-approximate differential privacy to $\epsilon$-pure differential privacy, which holds when $\delta < \frac{1}{|\calY|}$, the inverse of the size of the output range.